ayuu-te/showcase/README.md

 # My Portfolio Website

+Yoo
-Welcome to my portfolio website repository!
+Welcome to my website repository!
 This project is a dynamic and interactive platform where I showcase my work in **photography**, **coding**, **animation**, and **music**.
-Designed with a clean, grid-based layout, the website uses AI-powered recommendations to provide an enhanced user experience by suggesting relevant content.
+Designed with a clean, grid-based layout.
+The website uses AI-powered recommendations to provide an enhanced user experience by suggesting relevant content.

 ## Table of Contents
 - [Project Overview](#project-overview)